VISEGRAD BLOG: Czech President Zeman's pro-Russian policy blows up in his face

-Over the past few weeks, the Czech government had appeared to have crossed a line in what critics argue has been a longstanding but gradual shift towards Moscow and Beijing and away from the West; now, with the recent tit-for-tat expulsions of Russian and Czech diplomats, that shift has gone dramatically into reverse.
+Over the past few weeks, the Czech government appeared to have crossed a line in what critics argue has been a longstanding but gradual shift towards Moscow and away from the West; now, with the recent tit-for-tat expulsions of Russian and Czech diplomats, that shift has gone dramatically into reverse.

 Relations between Prague and Moscow have been shattered.
-The Czech Republic may now line up squarely on the side of Washington, as tensions rise between new US President Joe Biden and Russian President Vladmir Putin – over Ukraine, the imprisonment of Russian opposition activist Alexei Navalny, and other Russian dirty tricks in Western democracies – ahead of a potential opening summit between the two leaders.
+The Czech Republic may now line up squarely on the side of Washington, as tensions rise between new US President Joe Biden and Russian President Vladmir Putin – over Ukraine, the imprisonment of Russian opposition activist Alexei Navalny, and other Russian dirty tricks in Western democracies – ahead of a potential opening summit between the two leaders that Prague was bidding to hold.

-For pro-Russian Czech President Milos Zeman, who had appeared to have victory in his grasp with the dismissal earlier this month of pro-Western Foreign Minister Tomas Petricek, this reverse must have been hard to take – his spokesman said he would not be making any comment until the weekend.
+For pro-Russian Czech President Milos Zeman, who seemed to have victory in his grasp with the dismissal earlier this month of pro-Western Foreign Minister Tomas Petricek, this reverse must have been hard to take – his spokesman said he would not be making any comment until the weekend.

 Saturday’s quickly called late night press conference of Czech Prime Minister Andrej Babis and Interior Minister Jan Hamacek was if anything more explosive than the little remarked incident it focused on: the sabotage of an ammunition depot in Vrbetice, near the country’s eastern border, in 2014.